XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-This section introduces our proposed cross-temporal-scale transformer (XTSFormer) model, as illustrated in Figure~\ref{fig:overview}.
-The model consists of two parts: (a) construction of a hierarchical tree, feature-based cycle-ware time positional encoding, and cross-temporal-scale module (encoder); (b) event time and type prediction (decoder).
-Our main idea is to establish a multi-scale time hierarchy and conduct cross-scale attention with selective key sets in each scale.
+As illustrated in Figure~\ref{fig:overview}, the model consists of two parts: (a) the construction of a hierarchical tree, feature-based cycle-aware time positional encoding, and cross-temporal-scale module (encoder); and (b) event time and type prediction (decoder).
+Our main idea is to establish a multi-scale time hierarchy and perform cross-scale attention with selective key sets at each scale.
 Latent features are processed using pooling operations across multiple scale levels.
+Specifically, starting from the irregular time event sequence, we first conduct a bottom-up clustering to define the multi-scale hierarchy of event points.
+This is done during the preprocessing phase.
+Within the framework of our model, the procedure begins with embedding operations, incorporating both our FCPE and semantic feature embedding.
+The model then progresses through the cross-temporal-scale module, moving from the smallest scale to the largest.
+At each scale, the model performs hierarchical pooling according to the tree hierarchy, applies cross-scale attention, and concatenates the pooled clusters with those at the subsequent scale.
+These iterations continue until they reach the root node.
+This process allows the model to learn complex multi-scale representations within a multi-level hierarchy without sacrificing granularity or specificity.
+Additionally, this approach enhances computational efficiency by reducing the size of the key set in cross-attention operations, as shown in Figure~\ref{fig:overview}(a).